StylianosNikopoulos/UrlShortener-.NET/README.md

 > 4. Redirects to the original URL via the shortened one
 > 5. Tracks visits to each shortened URL
 >
-> All data should persist across restarts and support basic statistics.

 ---